 - References

-Issue: Skipping thorough review leads to wasted interviews and confusion.
-Some owners rush screening to fill the role quickly.
+Issue: Skipping a thorough review leads to wasted interviews and confusion.
+Some owners rush the screening to fill the role quickly.

 Fix: Use a list of requirements to guide your evaluation.
 Maintain a record of each candidate’s strengths and limitations.
 This step ensures you only advance the best options.